JEnric/Docker-Lukso-Nodes/README.md

 docker compose logs -f erigon
 docker compose logs -f geth
 ```
+Note: Check the exact names in the docker-compose.yml you have started.

 ## Monitoring

 Grafana will be available on port 3000